verana-labs/verifiable-trust-vpr-spec/spec.md

 ## Abstract

 The internet is broken.
 Existing communication channels are insecure and outdated.
-Because they rely on public identifiers — like email addresses, usernames, or phone numbers — anyone who knows your identifier can reach you, whether you invited them or not.
+Because they rely on public identifiers - like email addresses, usernames, or phone numbers - anyone who knows your identifier can reach you, whether you invited them or not.

 Worse, there’s no reliable way to verify the identity of either service providers or users.
 This leaves the door wide open to spam, phishing, fraud, and identity theft.

-On the service side, each provider imposes its own fragmented registration process, often with complex password requirements or forced reliance on federated login systems—effectively handing control over to large third-party platforms.
+On the service side, each provider imposes its own fragmented registration process, often with complex password requirements or forced reliance on federated login systems, effectively handing control over to large third-party platforms.

 Although the World Wide Web was originally built for openness and interoperability, dominant players have reshaped it into a closed, centralized system that most people and organizations now depend on.
 Privacy has become an afterthought, and personal data is routinely harvested, exploited, or leaked.

-To rebuild a trustworthy internet, we need new communication channels — channels that are secure by design, based on mutual verification, and governed by decentralized trust.
+To rebuild a trustworthy internet, we need new communication channels - channels that are secure by design, based on mutual verification, and governed by decentralized trust.

 Connecting to a service, proving who you are, or creating an account should be as simple and safe as presenting a verifiable credential.